ndeadly/MissionControl/README.md

 * Non-Switch controllers cannot be used to wake the system from sleep.
 * Controllers using the Bluetooth LE (BLE) standard are currently not supported and will not connect to the system.
-* Xbox One, Wii/WiiU and (especially) some Dualshock v1 controllers can take some time to be detected and subsequently pair with the Console.
+* Some controllers can take some time to be detected and subsequently pair with the console.
 Be patient and re-enter the sync mode of the controller several times if neccessary.
-Once synced, controllers should work as usual.
+Once synced, controllers should connect and work as usual.
 * Xbox One controllers cannot be switched off via software and will attempt to reconnect to the console after being disconnected.
 This is a limitation of the controller's bluetooth firmware.
 To switch the controller off, the guide button must be held in for several seconds.
 * Reported controller battery levels may not be correct.
 I'm relying entirely on reverse engineering notes found on the internet for these.
 In many cases I don't own the controller and there is simply no information available, so these controllers will always show full battery.
 Any help in improving this is most welcome.
 * Several users have reported knockoff WiiU and Dualshock4 controllers that cannot be detected by the console during Bluetooth discovery.
 Unfortunately I think they're using an incompatible Bluetooth chipset.